COVID-19 Vaccination and Exemption Reporting

 COVID-19 Vaccination and Exemption Reporting Policy

 TLU's COVID-19 Vaccination and Exemption Reporting Policy outlines vaccination requirements for students and employees, available exemptions, and processes for submission.
-This policy is being published in advance of its effective date of August 6, 2021.

 Click on the link below to access the vaccination and reporting form through MyTLU (login required) and upload your vaccination record by August 6.
 If you are choosing one of the exemptions, you will use the same form, but it will need to be notarized before it is submitted.